sahi1l/churchdirectory/README.md

-(NOT QUITE WORKING YET!)

-This is a program that allows churches to generate and maintain photo directories.
+This is a program that allows churches (and other organizations) to generate and maintain photo directories.
 The front-end is written in Javascript, and the back-end in Node.js with Express.js and SQLite.

 HOW TO INSTALL
-- Unpack the archive in a folder on your webserver, preferably in a folder that cannot be accessed in the usual way.
-- Make sure npm is installed.
+- Install npm onto your webserver.
-- Update the passwords in db/auth.txt.
-The first "read" password allows congregants to view the directory, while the second "edit" password allows people to edit the directory.

-- You can replace the images in assets/ if you like:
--- coverphoto.jpg is the picture that goes on the cover -- favicon.png is the little icon that appears on your browser tab.
--- interstitial.png is an image that goes on blank pages in the directory.
-You can delete it if you prefer blank pages.
--- unknownphoto.jpg is the image shown for families with no photo.
-Delete it if you prefer blankness.

-- Set up a daemon to run `npm run start --run-in-foreground`
+- Run "npm install" to install the dependencies.
+- Run "npm run setup" and answer the prompt questions to get everything set up.
+- Run "npm run start" as a daemon*.
+- Visit the page on the web to see the (empty) directory.
+Click the "Edit" button to edit details and start adding families.

+*I don't have a lot of experience with this yet, myself.
+I use NearlyFreeSpeech as my host, and my setup is as follows:
+- I store the folder as /home/protected/churchdirectory to prevent it from being accessed directly from the web.
+- I go to the NFS control panel and "Add a Daemon", with the command "/home/protected/churchdirectory/run.sh"
+- I then add a proxy with protocol http, document root /, and target port 9000.

+HOW TO USE
+(coming soon)